zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md

 Configuring the application health extension response can be accomplished in many different ways.
 It can be integrated into existing applications, dynamically updated and be used along side various functions to provide an output based on a specific situation.

 #### Example 1: Phase order
-This sample application can be installed on an virtual machine in a scale set to emit the phase belongs to.
+This sample application can be installed on a virtual machine in a scale set to emit the phase belongs to.

 ##### [Bash](#tab/bash)